 Posts will most often be displayed as part of their board, but you may want to display posts from a bunch of different boards in a specific order.
 For this, you can use a “Collection.”
 You can create a Collection at any time to group together specific posts taken from any number of boards.
 Within the Collection these posts can be reordered as desired.
 Posts from boards are always displayed in chronological or reverse-chronological order.

 Two other terms it’s useful to know are "tags" and "categories."
 Both can add context to link multiple related posts to one another, but they have slightly different uses.
 Tags organize posts across boards.
 You can add one or more tags to a post, and then use those tags to control what appears on a given site page - a Composer Posts element on a site page (see below) can be configured to only show posts that have a tag you specify, for example.
 You can also use tags as user-controlled filters, where a given page displays every post by default, but users can hide all of the posts that do not contain a given tag.

 Categories are similar to tags, but they are specific to a single board and have more limited filtering capability.
 For more information about categories and tags, refer to Categories and tags explained.

 Now that we’ve got everything straight on the back end, what happens when you want to display posts to the public?
-For that, we make a Composer page (in fact, you’ll probably want to make a few!).
+One of the most common places where Posts appear on your website is on your homepage's "News & Events" section.